x42bn6/sandbox/we-say-things-bulba-interview.md

 - This was when Arteezy came onto the scene
 - The team shuffled after TI3.  ixMike and Korok were kicked (although he can't remember why they kicked Korok), replacing them with Qojqva and waytoosexy.
 Qojqva was chosen because he played all the broken heroes like Nature's Prophet
 - Unfortunately, the team got much worse
-- Thinkks FLUFFNSTUFF and waytoosexy both tried to be captains, so there were lots of arguments
+- Thinks FLUFFNSTUFF and waytoosexy both tried to be captains, so there were lots of arguments
 - Considers FLUFFNSTUFF to have been a very good captain.
 Very motivational, nice person, and hard worker
 - FLUFFNSTUFF is now a day trader, and is well-off now
 - FLUFFNSTUFF eventually left the team, and he shifted from core to support.
 He felt he had to take more of a leadership role with FLUFFNSTUFF leaving